 - The version updates support changing the setting of DCUs.

-When the current DCP / DCU does not fit your process, you can use [Add] to create a new version based on the current process and then edit it.
+When the current DCP / DCU does not fit your process, you can use [+ New Version] to create a new version based on the current process and then edit it.
 Please note that the current DCPs or DCUs in the original version process cannot be deleted and can only be edited based on the original version.

 After the editing, you need to [Submit] to enter [Language] and [Customized Display Page].

-Please note that when you have finished setting the new version, please return to Console and complete the process upgrade in [ Project Details-Basic Information].
+Please note that when you have finished setting the new version, you will need update the project and complete the process upgrade.
 Otherwise, the new version will not be applied to the project.
-For details, please go to the project management in Console.

 Language should be set after you submit the current version, which includes the Process Name, DCP information, DCU information.
 Currently, VeChain ToolChainTM supports Chinese and English language versions.

 Please note that when you need to enter the process content, if you only configure one language, when you switch the language of the system, the process menu language will not change accordingly.